The practicalities of moving home

 - Smarterbuys work with Five Lamps to offer affordable white goods, including furniture, kitchen appliances, TVs and computers.

-- resettle in the community following a stay in an institution, such as hospital, care home or prison.
+- resettle in the community following a stay in an institution

-- Downsizing Direct.com is a website that offers free advice and pratical support on downsizing your home.
+- Downsizing Direct.com is a website that offers free advice and practical support on downsizing your home.

 - Getting repairs and decorating done